Please Note: We may receive commissions on purchases made from our chosen links.

 Wireless Microphone Components

-Every wireless mic system has basically two components.
-The transmitter and the receiver.
+Every wireless mic system has two components.
+They are the transmitter and receiver.
 What varies is the type of microphone you are using.

 Handheld Microphone Transmitters